octopress/deploy/README.md

 | `site_dir`    | Path to comipled site files.                     | _site          |

-### Amazon S3 options
+#### Amazon S3

-Important: when using S3, be sure to add your _deploy.yml to your .gitignore to prevent accidentally sharing account access information.
+Important: when using S3, you must add your _deploy.yml to your .gitignore to prevent accidentally sharing account access information.
+Octopress Deploy will offer to do it for you.
+If you don't, you won't be able to deploy.`

 | option              | Description                              | Default
 |:--------------------|:-----------------------------------------|:-------------|